bioinformatics-ca/bioinformatics-ca.github.io/2016_workshops/metagenomics/module6_lab.md

 ### Step 4.
 Remove host reads

-To identify and screen out host reads (here reads of bovine origin) we use the Burrows Wheeler aligner again to search against a database of cow sequences.
+To identify and filter host reads (here reads of bovine origin) we use the Burrows Wheeler aligner (BWA) tool to search against a database of cow sequences.
 For our purposes we use a cow genome database, downloaded from Ensembl (ftp://ftp.ensembl.org/pub/release-80/fasta/bos\_taurus/cds/Bos\_taurus.UMD3.1.cds.all.fa.gz).
 Normally we would generate an index for these sequences using 'bwa index -a bwtsw cow\_cds.fa' and 'samtools faidx bow\_cds.fa', but we have already done that for you so you can perform the alignments for the reads using the following commands:

 ```
 /usr/local/bwa-0.7.5a/bwa aln -t 4 cow_cds.fa cow1_qual_unique_n_rRNA.fastq > cow1_host.sai